 The first task was to collect the sound of the saxophone in order to amplify it.
 To this end, Jean Selmer, a technician at H.Selmer et Cie in Paris, went through a series of trials and errors in attaching a microphone to the saxophone body.
 As you know, it is very difficult to capture the entire sound of a saxophone with a single microphone, because the acoustic peak point inside the saxophone varies depending on the pitch and technique.
 Ideally, it would have been best to install a microphone in each of the sound holes, but this was not feasible, both in terms of ease of use and cost.
 For this reason, he collected a variety of acoustic samples and used their values to determine that all frequencies were concentrated in the mouthpiece and neck.
 Because this point determination is ineffective even if it is off by a few millimeters, the microphones are not removable, but are fixed to the neck of the saxophone at the time of production.

-H&A Selmer Inc. then commissioned Electro Voice, then known as one of the leading audio equipment manufacturers in the United States, to design and produce the electronic part.
+H&A Selmer Inc. commissioned Electro Voice, then known as one of the leading audio equipment manufacturers in the United States, to design and produce the electronic part.
 At the time, Selmer was still manufacturing amplifiers at Selmer UK, based in London, but Selmer UK's amplifiers were mainly tube amplifiers for electric guitars used in rock music, and Electro Voice, a Michigan-based company specializing in microphones and audio equipment, was hired by Selmer Inc. However, Selmer UK's amplifiers were mainly tube amplifiers for rock music and electric guitars, so using the technology of Electro Voice, a Michigan-based microphone and audio equipment specialist, was the best choice.

-Electro Voice was founded in South Bend, Louisiana, in 1927 by Al Kahn and Lou Burroughs, about the same time H&A Selmer Inc. was founded.
+Electro Voice was founded in South Bend, Louisiana, in 1927 by Al Kahn and Lou Burroughs, at about the same time that H&A Selmer Inc. was founded.
 At the time, the company was called Radio Engineer, repairing radios and manufacturing microphones, and reportedly had as little as $30 to invest.

 In 1930, at the request of Knute Rokney, coach of the University of Notre Dame football team, they created a PA system to amplify the coach's voice on the playing field.
 Rokny called it "Electro Voice," and they renamed the company Electro Voice.